mariusmuntoiu/minikube-ansible-todo-app/README.md

 This setup ensures data persistence for Redis, scalable deployment for the web application, internal communication via services, and external access via a LoadBalancer and Ingress.
-Remember to map the domain (todo.local) to the appropriate IP address in your environment (e.g., /etc/hosts or DNS) for external access.
+Remember to map the domain ("your-domain.com") to the appropriate IP address in your environment (e.g., /etc/hosts or DNS) for external access.

 Now let's break down the Ansible Playbook